milvus-io/milvus/docs/design_docs/proxy.md

 Therefore, in the original design, Milvus 2.0 decoupled the core function of the component and the communication between components.
 Taking Proxy as an example, the core function of Proxy component is determined and has nothing to do with the deployment form.
-In the project's internal/proxy directory, it contains the functions of the core components of Proxy; and internal/distributed/proxy contains the core functions of Proxy in the deployment of cluster distributed which contains the re-encapsulation and communication implementation of Proxy.
+In the project's internal/proxy directory, it contains the functions of the core components of Proxy; and internal/distributed/proxy contain the core functions of Proxy in the deployment of cluster distributed which contains the re-encapsulation and communication implementation of Proxy.
 The following article will mainly introduce the functions of Proxy core layer.